Trump hotel business fails to undo Panama coup

-WASHINGTON (AP) — A new arbitration ruling says President Donald Trump’s family hotel business has lost a bid to regain control of the luxury hotel in Panama that ousted his brand.
+WASHINGTON (AP) — President Donald Trump’s family hotel business has lost a bid to regain control of the luxury hotel in Panama that ousted his brand, according to a new emergency arbitration ruling.

-The decision dashes the Trump Organization’s hopes of reversing its high-profile eviction from the property.
-The 70-story luxury high-rise on Panama City’s waterfront now renamed the Bahia Grand Panama.
+The arbitrator ruled Tuesday that Trump’s company should not have been evicted while a broader arbitration dispute was ongoing between the hotel owners and Trump.
+But with Trump outmaneuvered in Panama and the hotel in the owners’ hands, the arbitrator declined to reinstate the Trump team.
+He also barred all parties from starting new legal fights over the matter.

-The owners sought to fire Trump’s hotel management firm last year, citing poor performance and damage to Trump’s brand.
-After the Trump Organization called the firing a contract violation and refused to leave, the owners waged a successful fight to take physical control of the property earlier this month.
+“The facts on the ground now militate against forcibly undoing the steps that have been taken,” arbitrator Joel Richler wrote.
+He said his decision might be different if Trump had sought an emergency arbitration decision before the hotel owners asked for help from Panamanian courts.

 Most Read Business Stories